-- 1. Make a "wish list" of all program needs.
+1. Make a "wish list" of all program needs.
 While it's not a guarantee you'll find alumni to do the work, this process will provide a strategy for recruiting people able to handle those tasks.
-Start by asking these four questions: - What are we currently doing that we would like to do more of? - What unmet needs does the local program have that we presently can do nothing about? - What would support me in my work? - What might we do differently if we had more skills and time available to us?
+Start by asking these four questions:

+- What are we currently doing that we would like to do more of? - What unmet needs does the local program have that we presently can do nothing about? - What would support me in my work? - What might we do differently if we had more skills and time available to us?

-- 2. Ask members, parents, school administrators, alumni and community members what types of activities would best support the agriculture program.
-Plan and implement your program's goals and activities by answering these questions: - How do we position agricultural education within the school and community? - How do business and industry fit into the program? - How can we best use alumni? - How can we demonstrate student achievement to potential partners? - 3.
-Find out who can do the work.
-"It is not enough to say we need supporters and volunteers," says Susan Ellis, internationally known volunteer leader and author of The Volunteer Recruitment Book.
-Recruiting specific volunteers for specific jobs can help gain and retain their support long-term.
+2. Ask members, parents, school administrators, alumni and community members what types of activities would best support the agriculture program.
+Plan and implement your program's goals and activities by answering these questions:

+- How do we position agricultural education within the school and community? - How do business and industry fit into the program? - How can we best use alumni? - How can we demonstrate student achievement to potential partners?

+3. Find out who can do the work.
+"It is not enough to say we need supporters

 For example, if you're looking to establish a scholarship program, search for someone such as a grant writer whose occupation involves educational funding, counseling or proposal writing.
-People are more apt to say "yes" if they have a concrete task that suits their interests.
+People are more apt to say "ves" if they have a concrete task that suits their interests

-- 4. Research and know all the legal or policy requirements and liabilities of working with volunteers.
+4. Research and know all the legal or policy requirements and liabilities of working with volunteers.
 Legal issues vary by state, but could include liability while driving vehicles, steps for notifying administration when entering the school, legal background checks and guidelines for how to interact with students.
-Contact your local administration for school district policies. - 5.
-Analyze Community Resources.
-Find out: - Where will you get the equipment, supplies and money you need? - Who do you know who has valuable contacts and resources? - Where will you get the highest return on your time invested?
+Contact your local administration for school district policies.

+5. Analyze Community Resources.
+Find out: